 Twenty-four hours in History, including six hours in thesis research, and six additional hours in History or a related field.
-The Comprehensive Examination must normally be taken before beginning the third semester; it will include questions in at least two different historical areas.
+The Comprehensive Examination, normally taken before beginning the third semester, includes questions in at least two different historical areas.
 Completion and successful oral defense of a thesis.